filecoin-project/FIPs/FIPS/fip-common_node_api.md

 We target two groups of users: *end users* and *node operators*.
 These each have their own requirements for particular data and access control.
 While no attempt is made in this FIP to specify considerations  for these groups (eg. access control), these groups are used to justify the need for particular methods.

-Methods included in the API fall into one of these categories:
+The methods in the API are divided into these categories:

 - State Queries
   - These primarily concern the chain state, actor state or network (p2p) state.
 They are read-only methods that are necessary to expose all elements of global state.